DTUelectro B357

 Says Professor Olav Breinbjert, DTU Electro, leader of the center

 The ambitions for sustainability in the test center are high.
 To meet the ambitions, we use the 17 UN Sustainable Development Goals as a tool for identifying sustainable solutions.
 To ensure this result and document the value created, the test center is set to be certified as Gold Class within the DGNB system.
 Further, the architectural concept is designed to meet the many specific demands for the performance of the building’s construction.
-This includes modification of the façade, regulation of temperature in the laboratories and a vibration-free foundation, all insuring accuracy of the research results.
+This includes modification of the façade, regulation of temperature in the laboratories, and a vibration-free foundation, all ensuring the accuracy of the research results.

 Client